Heguanzi: Themes

-David R. Knechtges says a major theme of the Heguanzi is the Daoist idea that nature moves cyclically, and the need for the ruler to harmonize his thought and action with the workings of heaven, which by its continual movement establishes the norms (fa 法) for human society.
+David R. Knechtges says a major theme of the Heguanzi is the Daoist idea that nature moves cyclically, and the need for the ruler to harmonize his thought and action with the workings of heaven, which by its continual movement establishes the norms for human society.
 The military chapters stress the importance of the ruler attracting the most able advisers (preferably those who were "one hundred times better than oneself") and following the principles of propriety, duty, loyalty, and fidelity.

 The sinologist Carine Defoort discusses three central themes as the core of Heguanzi's contribution to early Chinese philosophy.
 First, political frustration seems to have first captured the attention of intellectuals in the Tang dynasty, with the image of a frustrated advisor becoming a rough hermit.
 At the end of his life, the great Tang poet, Du Fu (712–770), compared himself to Master Pheasant Cap when expressing his political despair and loneliness: "My whole life I've been a Heguanzi.
 I sigh about the world and wear deerskin".
-Second, veneration of the One (yi 一), which whether in politics, astronomy, or cosmology, is the axis around which everything revolves and' the inexhaustible source of energetic order.
-And third, the regularity and reliability of Heaven (tian 天), believed to be an entity that transcends humans, sends down mandates and calamities, and is an impressive model of cosmic order and dependability.
+Second, veneration of the One, which whether in politics, astronomy, or cosmology, is the axis around which everything revolves and' the inexhaustible source of energetic order.
+And third, the regularity and reliability of Heaven, believed to be an entity that transcends humans, sends down mandates and calamities, and is an impressive model of cosmic order and dependability.